jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 whichever category that is most appropriate and "lift" it with `fmap` to be applied to a different category.

-There is one category of particular interest, the category of F-algebras.\
+There is one category of particular interest - the category of F-algebras.\
 Given a category C and an endofunctor $F: C \rightarrow C$ then an F-algebra is a tuple $(A,f)$ where,